Under-nutrition in later life is everyone’s business

-It’s important that all Health Care Professionals can recognise the signs of unintended weight loss and know what to do if someone is at risk, wherever they work, in the community a care home, older peoples own home and hospitals.
+It’s important that all Health Care Professionals can recognise the signs of unintended weight loss and know what to do if someone is at risk, wherever they work, in the community care home, older people's own homes or hospitals.

 The Malnutrition Task Force’s report, The State of the Nation: Older People and Malnutrition in the UK Today, provides an overview of the scale of the challenge and how well it’s currently being addressed across sectors and settings.
 (This publication will be regularly updated so will also contain the latest stats for your information.)

 Please join BAPEN in undertaking the next national survey of malnutrition and nutritional care during Malnutrition Awareness Week (MAW2019).

 We are asking for your help to get as many individuals working in health and social care settings to screen for malnutrition using ‘MUST’ and to record any nutritional care a person is given during MAW2019.

 It is estimated that around one in ten people over the age of 65 are malnourished or at risk of malnutrition.
 That’s over one million older people in the UK today.

 Malnutrition (undernutrition) is characterised by low body weight or weight loss, meaning simply that some older people are not eating well enough to maintain their health and wellbeing.
 Seemingly overweight people can also feel the physiological effects of unintentional weight loss.